 - 14. The Code will be administered by a Code Administration Committee (CAC) whose members will be without remuneration, except for expenses. - 15.
 The role of the CAC will be to promote and publicise the Code throughout the industry; to monitor the operation of the Code; and to report regularly to the parties to the Code on the operation and effectiveness of the Code. - 16.
-The CAC will comprise ten representatives as follows, comprising five landlord and five retailer representatives: - One representative nominated by the National Retail Association; - One representative nominated by the National Online Retailers Association; - One representative nominated by the Australian Retailers Association; - One representative nominated by the National Retail Association; - One representative nominated by the Pharmacy Guild of Australia; - One representative nominated by the Restaurant Catering Industry Association of Australia; - Up to five representatives nominated by the Shopping Centre Council of Australia.
+The CAC will comprise four representatives as follows: - Two representatives nominated by the National Retail Association; - Two representatives nominated by the Shopping Centre Council of Australia.